ibmresilient/resilient-python-api/docgen-example/README.md

 <!--
   List any Requirements
 -->
-The app supports the IBM Resilient SOAR Platform and the IBM Cloud Pak for Security.
+This app supports the IBM Resilient SOAR Platform and the IBM Cloud Pak for Security.

 ### Resilient platform
 The Resilient platform supports two app deployment mechanisms, App Host and integration server.

-If deploying to a Resilient platform with an App Host:
+If deploying to a Resilient platform with an App Host, the requirements are:
 * Resilient platform >= `37.2.38`.
-* App is in a container-based format (typically provided as a zip file).
+* The app is in a container-based format (available from the AppExchange as a `zip` file).

-If deploying to a Resilient platform with an integration server:
+If deploying to a Resilient platform with an integration server, the requirements are:
 * Resilient platform >= `37.2.38`.
-* App is in the older integration format (typically provided as a tar.gz file).
+* The app is in the older integration format (available from the AppExchange as a `zip` file which will be unzipped to get a `tar.gz` file).
 * Integration server is running `resilient_circuits>=30.0.0`.
 * If using an API key account, make sure the account provides the following minimum permissions:
   | Name | Permissions |